 Food packaging (light packaging) should be put in the bin with the yellow lid or in the yellow sack.

 What goes into it?

-- packaging from synthetic materials

-- plastic and aluminium foil
+- · Packaging made of plastic and aluminium

+- Plastic and aluminium foil.

-- plastic bottles (e.g. shower gel)
+- Plastic bottles (for example of shower gel)

-- cartons (yoghurt, quark, etc.)
+- · Cups (for example of yoghurt or quark)

 - drink and milk cartons

 - coffee packaging

 - tins and cans

-- packaging and foils made of aluminium